 - Area: 1,737 square miles

-Prairie County is undoubtedly Big Sky Country: Residents have 1,737 miles of wide open spaces to traverse.
-Cobbled together from parts of three separate counties in 1915, Prairie County has just 67 people per 100 square miles today.
+Prairie County is undoubtedly Big Sky Country: Residents have 1,737 miles of wide-open spaces to traverse.
+The county was cobbled together from parts of three separate counties in 1915.

 - Population density: 67.24 people / 100 square miles